 Plan these events using an annual planning calendar

-- Use employee quizzes to confront people with their own unconscious bias.
+Use employee quizzes to confront people with their own unconscious biases.
 Many examples can be found online but here’s one example:

 A father is killed in a car crash and his son is taken to hospital.
 The surgeon on duty says, “I cannot operate on this boy because he is my son.”
 How could that be?